klakho0400/Task-Track/README.md

-# Task-Track - MERN Stack Task Management Application
+# TaskTrack - MERN Stack Task Management Application

 The Task Track App is a sophisticated task management application built on the MERN stack (MongoDB, Express, React, Node.js).
 It allows users to track their tasks, assign them to specific users, add color-coded tags for easy categorization, filter tasks by tags, sort tasks by deadline or value, and perform editing and deletion operations.